 You’ll likely want some way of seeing in the dark if the power goes out in the middle of the winter.
 It’s not absolutely necessary, but we found it very helpful to at least keep a few candles lit in the room while we slept, and a flashlight on a bedside table in case we wanted to make a trip to the washroom in the dark of the night.
 Lighting and illumination products typically last a long time and are relatively inexpensive anyway, so it doesn’t hurt to have them in case of an emergency like this.

 - Solar powered light (we got one of these recently and we love it! review coming soon)

 - Extra batteries

-6. Winter Emergency Supplies for Communications
+6. Winter Survival Gear for Communications

 It’s always a good idea to keep a cell phone working in case you have family or friends you’ll want to get in contact with during an emergency.
 You never know who may need some help.
 Keeping a wind up or AA-battery radio will also help you keep up-to-date on what’s happening in your city, so you can have a good idea of how long the emergency will last and how likely it is to continue past the estimated resolution date.

 7. Winter Survival Gear List of Short-Term Consumables